tejas1804/Forged-Signature-Detection-/README.md

 # Forged-Signature-Detection-
 This project aims at performing signature verification and forgery detection, which is the process of verifying signatures automatically to determine whether a signature is genuine or not.
+It performs signature verification by using convolutional neural networks (CNNs).
+The model is based on AlexNet architecture.
+The signature images are pre-processed in a batch by batch manner and are split into training and testing data.
+The images have been re-sized and randomly cropped to 227 x 227 which is the default input size for AlexNet.